 The federal government made its first major investment in K-12 education in 1965 with the passage of the Elementary and Secondary Education Act (ESEA), which was seen then, and now, as a key piece of civil rights legislation.
 This commitment to civil rights drives Jared’s work in K-12 education policy.

-This new law, which Jared helped author, moves beyond the outdated, rigid policies of No Child Left Behind and give more decision-making power back to states and districts.
+This new law, while not perfect, includes many (but not all) of Jared’s priorities and moves beyond the outdated, rigid policies of No Child Left Behind and give more decision-making power back to states and districts.
 At the same time, the law maintains a practical level of federal involvement to ensure states are held accountable for meeting the needs of every student.
-It also makes key investments in innovation, STEAM (science, technology, engineering, arts, and math) programs, and dual enrollment and supports high-quality charter schools.
+It also makes key investments in teacher professional development, STEAM (science, technology, engineering, arts, and math) programs and dual enrollment.

 In addition to his work on ESEA, Jared is committed to protecting each student’s right to privacy.
 In 2015, he introduced the bipartisan Student Digital Privacy and Parental Rights Act, which will prevent education technology providers from misusing or selling sensitive student data.
 The bill is a monumental piece of student data privacy legislation and has the support of dozens of privacy, technology, and education organizations.